 Literally there are dozens of incoming CSS styles.
 Trust me, this makes not just WordPress but general website building challenging.
-Software developers responded with early and popular PageBuilders like Divi, SiteOrigin, and Visual Composer which took care of CSS styling rules in easy-to-use, drag and drop, WYSIWYG post and page builders.
+WordPress Software developers responded with early and popular PageBuilders like Divi, SiteOrigin, and Visual Composer which took care of CSS styling rules in easy-to-use, drag and drop, WYSIWYG post and page builders.